-If you've struggled to lose each pound while the men you know seem to drop weight without even trying, it's not all in your head.
-Men do actually tend to lose fat more easily than women -- especially belly fat in the midsection, notes the University of North Carolina.
+Ladies, if you've struggled to lose each pound while the men you know seem to drop weight without even trying, it's not all in your head.
+Men do actually tend to lose fat more easily than women — especially belly fat in the midsection, notes the University of North Carolina.

 Cut Calories for Faster Weight Loss

 The key to losing weight is eating fewer calories than you expend.
 That creates an energy deficit, so your body taps into other sources of fuel — namely, your fat stores — to make up the difference.
 You'll be able to lose weight safely by creating an energy deficit of up to 1,000 calories a day, which will allow you to lose up to two pounds per week.

 Use a calorie-needs calculator or calorie-tracking app to figure out your daily calorie needs, then subtract calories to create your energy deficit.
 Many apps allow you to factor in your weight-loss goal and will tell you the exact number of calories (as well has how much fat, protein and carbohydrates) you need to reach that goal.

 For example, a 27-year-old woman who is 5-foot-4 and weighs 160 pounds and gets about an hour of activity a day needs roughly 2,500 calories a day to maintain her weight.
 She could drop her calorie intake to about 2,000 calories daily to lose one pound a week or go down to 1,500 calories a day to lose two pounds each week.